Lumi-supercomputer/lumi-userguide/docs/computing/systems/lumid.md

 software compatibility, though, as only a few new processor instructions related to encryption and virtualization was added to the Zen 3 core.
 We expect that almost all programs compiled for LUMI-C (e.g. with `-march=znver3`) will run on LUMI-D with good performance.
-Please see this page [FIXME] for more information about Zen 2 vs. Zen 3 differences.

 ## GPUs